vogt4nick/recipes.vogt4nick.com/src/en/book/grains/millet/index.md

     !!! info "Cooked millet is 3x larger than dry millet."

 === "Directions"
     1. **Toast** (optional).
-Heat olive oil over medium-low heat.
+Heat butter over medium-low heat.
 Stirring constantly, add millet and toast 4-6 minutes until golden and aromatic.
     2. **Cook.** Mix in water and bring to boil.
 Cover, reduce heat to low, and cook 15 minutes.
 While covered, remove from heat and rest an additional 10 minutes.
     3. **Fluff** with a fork.
     4. **Cool and serve.** Allow millet to cool, uncovered, for a few minutes before serving.